abumq/easyloggingpp/README.md

 <a href="#disclaimer">Disclaimer</a>
 </pre>

-# Introduction
+# Overview
 Easylogging++ is single header efficient logging library for C++ applications.
 It is extremely powerful, highly extendable and configurable to user's requirements.
-It provides ability to [write your own sinks](https://github.com/muflihun/easyloggingpp/tree/master/samples/send-to-network) (referred to as `LogDispatchCallback`).
-Currently used by hundreds of open-source projects.
+It provides ability to [write your own _sinks_](https://github.com/muflihun/easyloggingpp/tree/master/samples/send-to-network) (via featured referred as `LogDispatchCallback`).
+This library is currently used by [hundreds of open-source projects on github](https://github.com/search?q=%22easylogging%2B%2B.h%22&type=Code&utf8=%E2%9C%93) and other open-source source control management sites.

 This manual is for Easylogging++ v9.95.0.
 For other versions please refer to corresponding [release](https://github.com/muflihun/easyloggingpp/releases) on github.

+> You may also be interested in [Residue](https://github.com/muflihun/residue/) logging server.

  [![top]
 Goto Top](#table-of-contents)